Shan Zhongde

-Shan Zhongde (单忠德; born January 1970) is a Chinese engineer and currently researcher and doctoral supervisor of China Academy of Machinery Science and Technology.
+Shan Zhongde (单忠德; born January 1970) is a Chinese engineer and currently one of the Deputy Ministers of Industry and Information Technology of China.
+He previously served as researcher and doctoral supervisor of China Academy of Machinery Science and Technology.

 Biography

 Shan was born in Gaomi, Shandong, in January 1970.
 He received his master's degree and doctor's degree from Xi'an University of Technology in 1993 and 1996, respectively.
 In 2002 he obtained his doctor's degree from Tsinghua University.
 Then he became a visiting scholar at Cardiff University. he was a postdoctoral fellow at Tsinghua University between 2003 and 2006.

 In 2014 he was appointed vice-president of China Academy of Machinery Science and Technology.
 He has been deputy general manager of China Academy of Machinery Science and Technology Group Co., Ltd. since March 2018.

+In June 2020, he was appointed as head of the Nanjing University of Aeronautics and Astronautics and in November of the same year, he was appointed the chief of the Chinese Communist Party committee at the university.
+In February 2024, he was appointed as one of the deputy ministers of Industry and Information Technology.